MURDER-SUICIDE: Man, Woman Found Dead In New Milford After Acrimonious Breakup

 The body of an elderly man and a middle-aged woman with whom he'd had a relationship were found at 4:15 p.m.
 Saturday, Oct.
-7 by New Milford police officers asked to do a welfare check.
+7 by New Milford police officers asked to do a welfare check at the Myrtle Avenue home.

 Bergen County Prosecutor Mark Musella confirmed only that two bodies were found.